-Classroom Connection Middle School: Case Study on Tuberculosis Allow students to select a country to research and represent at a mock UN conference centered on the topics of antibiotic resistance, and TB - Students act as medical researchers by creating a novel treatment that inhibits expression of
+Classroom Connection Middle School: Case Study on Tuberculosis and Antibiotic Resistance.
+Allow students to select a country to research and represent at a mock UN conference centered on the topics of antibiotic resistance, and TB treatment.
+High School: Develop a New Antibiotic - Students act as medical researchers by creating a novel treatment that inhibits expression of antibiotic resistance genes.